PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Worth every penny though," said Boltac.

 "NOW!"
-Rattick hissed appearing between them as if from nowhere.
+Rattick hissed.
+He appeared between them as if from nowhere.
 He thrust both of them across the passage and into the mass of confused Orcs.
 Some were trying to flee the flames.
 Others were rushing to help their fallen comrades.
 They were everywhere, pressing on all sides of them.

 "Keep moving," Rattick hissed.

 Relan was nearly overpowered by their oppressive, musky scent.
 He wondered if this was what a lathered horse must smell like in hell.
 If any one of the frantic, harried Orcs in the passage had looked closer they would have recognized them for the humans, the interlopers that they were.
 But, in the confusion, they did not.
 The three were across the passage in a moment, and then safely away into the darkness.
 Relan felt like laughing.
-They had gotten away with it.
+They had gotten away with it!

+This was a very big thing for Relan.
+He was a good boy, the best of boys.
+Weaned on all the proper old tales of heroism, and

 ## To set up earlier

-> Across the vaulted passage, this smaller tunnel continued.
-It was some yards away, but for all the chance of getting there that they had it might as well have been on the moon.

-> the passage was giagantic and vaulted.
-Supports of raw rock descending with pillars inot the middle of the room.

 > Torches in orc's hands and torches on the wagons.